robcog-iai/UROSBridge/README.md

 # UROSBridge

-A UE4 Plugin for communication with [ROS Bridge](http://wiki.ros.org/rosbridge_suite) using WebSockets, which supports subscribing and publishing both ROS messages (topics) and services.
+Unereal ROS bridge plugin for communication with [rosbridge](http://wiki.ros.org/rosbridge_suite) using WebSockets.
+The plugin supports subscribing and publishing both ROS messages (topics) and services.

 ## Messages and Services